smanowar/surfs_up/README.md

 From the tables above we can see the following:

 The max temperature recorded is:
-- 29.44°C (85°F) for June
+- 85°F (29.4°C) for June
-- 28.33°C (83°F) for December
+- 83°F (28.3°C) for December

-The min temperatur0e recorded is:
+The min temperature recorded is:
-- 17.78°C (64°F) for June
+- 64°F (17.8°C) for June
-- 13.33°C (69°F) for December
+- 69°F (13.3°C) for December

 The average temperatures are:
+- 74.9°F (23.9°C) for June
--
+- 71°F (21.7°C) for December

 ## Summary:
-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt)
+Based on the outcomes from the section above we can see that the temperature was within the range of 64°F and 85°F for June, and 69°F and 83°F for December.

+Because weather can vary dramatically it is very likley that our results contain outliers.
+Because of this we will base our analysis on the average temperatures and the standard deviation.
+The average temperature for June is 74.9°F with a standard deviation of 3.26, and 71°F for December with a standard deviation of 3.75.
+Converting to Celcius it is on average 23.9°C for June and 21.7°C for December.
+While on the cool side for beach weather it is the perfect temperature for surfing.

+Additional queries that should be performed to see the likleyhood of the success of the surf shop are:

+- precipitation levels in Oahu as this will affect tourist levels
+- wind levels in Oahu as this will affect the surfing conditions